Human Chorionic Gonadotropin (HCG)Skip to the navigation

 Detectable (positive test)

-- If you are pregnant, very high levels of human chorionic gonadotropin (hCG) can mean a multiple pregnancy (such as twins or triplets), a molar pregnancy, Down syndrome, or that you are further along in an early pregnancy than estimated by your last menstrual period (LMP).
+- If you are pregnant, very high levels of hCG can mean a multiple pregnancy (such as twins or triplets).
+It can also mean a molar pregnancy or Down syndrome.
+You may also be further along in an early pregnancy than you thought, based on your last menstrual period.

-- In a man or a nonpregnant woman, a high hCG level can mean a tumor (cancerous or noncancerous) that develops from a sperm or egg cell (germ cell tumor), such as a tumor of the testicles or ovaries, is present.
+- In a man or a nonpregnant woman, a high hCG level can be a sign of a tumor (cancerous or noncancerous).
+These tumors can develop from a sperm or egg cell (germ cell tumor), such as a tumor of the testicles or ovaries.
 It may also mean some types of cancer, such as cancer of the stomach, pancreas, large intestine, liver, or lung.

 What Affects the Test